subhaanelburz/Tasks_subhaan_elburz/Task1/README.md

 - Additionally, all of the scripts are commented and explained: DASHManager, SafetyFactorDisplay, VRVideoController

 ### Safety Factor Slider
 - This slider was added to basically replicate your internet speed slowing down, the lower it is, the worse the quality it is.
-For me testing it, 144p would be at like sf = 0.01, 360p would be at like sf = 0.09, and anything above that would be 720p, so it is not the best, but it does work to replicate "slow" internet
+For me, testing it, 144p would be at like sf = 0.01, 360p would be at like sf = 0.09, and anything above that would be 720p, so it is not the best, but it does work to replicate "slow" internet